USMC Principal U.S. Mega-Cap ETF

 Valuation

-Valuation currently screens at trailing P/E of 28.55, forward P/E of 19.81, PEG of 1.94.
-Trailing and forward multiples are somewhat apart, indicating the market is pricing measured earnings growth without aggressive expansion assumptions.
+Valuation currently screens at trailing P/E of 30.99, forward P/E of 20.90, PEG of 1.84.
+The gap between trailing and forward multiples is wide, suggesting the market is pricing meaningful earnings expansion over the coming year.
 Growth-adjusted valuation is in a reasonable range, with the multiple broadly in line with expected earnings expansion.
-At 1.57, the aggregate current ratio indicates adequate but not exceptional balance sheet coverage.
+At 1.69, the aggregate current ratio indicates adequate but not exceptional balance sheet coverage.
 The valuation profile here is neither obviously cheap nor dramatically expensive — a setup where the return case is built more on earnings delivery than on re-rating potential.

 Margins & Cash Generation

-On the margin front: gross margin sits at 57.44%, operating margin at 33.72%, and free cash flow margin at 23.22%.
+On the margin front: gross margin sits at 58.24%, operating margin at 34.98%, and free cash flow margin at 25.74%.
 At this level, the portfolio reflects reasonable cost discipline and adequate pricing leverage at the production layer.
 The operating margin here is a standout — reflecting businesses that convert a large share of gross profit into operating earnings.
-Strong free cash flow margins point to businesses with meaningful financial flexibility and limited dependence on external capital.
+At this FCF margin level, the underlying holdings have considerable financial flexibility without reliance on external financing.
 The margin trifecta here — strong at gross, operating, and free cash flow levels — is a hallmark of competitively advantaged businesses.

 Growth & Forward Outlook